 In an ideal world, we can continue forward never changing one flawed thing about ourselves, but instead the world is real.
 SO…F*CKING…REAL!
 For the last month I haven’t been able to sit or drive without feeling like someone is stabbing me in the back.
 I have to drive a lot.
 I have to sit to write, do lab work or the endless paperwork I avoid like pumpkin spice.
 The pain is coming from my contracted psoas.
 My intuition kept saying to me, “You need to change your ways!”
 I made note of it, then avoided the note.

 Intuition is not always clear.
-Could it mean, the way I follow up every day with a beer and a bowl?
+Could it mean, the way I follow up every day with a beer?
 Is it the avoidance of the stacks of unopened mail in my office?
 Is it the outreach to community and family that are so deserving of my thanks and humble appreciation for all their support in the last two years?
 Maybe its the way my inner dialogue is akin to a 14th century flagellant—I mean, I’m such a freaking stupid idiot for thinking that way—oh, oops!
 Or maybe it’s just all of it?

 I looked on the message boards about psoas stuff, and the general consensus is people get pain from their psoas when they are under extreme stress or have suffered a traumatic event.
 Here I raise my hand to testify.
 Digging deeper, though, it is associated with the suppression of anger, frustration, and other emotions.
 And let’s not forget fear!
 Here I take my hand down and hide.
 I haven’t written an open-hearted blog (or much of anything) in almost two years.
 The last piece I wrote was so vitriol, so anti-the-cosmic-maker, so dark, and yet also fiercely hopeful.
 Ironically, the hope was as frightening to me as the darkness, and so, after years of being religious about killing the censor, I self-censored myself into silence…